-- LCS guests are guests also of the surrounding neighborhoods and businesses.
-It is important to remember that there are City ordinances against aggressive panhandling and trespassing and that loitering is poor behavior. - Be respectful of LCS neighbors and their property on your way to and from the shelter, and while you are around the shelter.
+LCS guests are guests also of the surrounding neighborhoods and businesses.
+It is important to remember that there are City ordinances against aggressive panhandling and trespassing and that loitering is poor behavior.
+The shelter does not support guests who panhandle.

+Be respectful of LCS neighbors and their property on your way to and from the shelter, and while you are around the shelter.
 Do not drink, smoke, hang out on, or walk across private property without permission.
-Walking on or across private property is trespassing and is unacceptable behavior for shelter guests. - Further admission to the shelter may be denied for any individual who causes valid concerns for neighbors.
+Walking on or across private property is trespassing and is unacceptable behavior for shelter guests.

+Further admission to the shelter may be denied for any individual who causes valid concerns for neighbors.